marsh-github/Delta-Engine/README.md

-# Physical-Simulator
+# Delta Engine
-A physics simulator and 3D Model viewer written with OpenGL in C++
+A physics simulator and 3D Model viewer written with OpenGL in C++ made for game development.